Hand Hygiene Policy Directive

 The 2022 World Health Organization's campaign message is "Unite for safety: clean your hands"

-As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI) and for the past 10 years have engaged Hand Hygiene Australia (HHA) to implement a culture-change program into all health services throughout Australia.
-Since the 1st November 2019, the ACSQHC has managed the NHHI program, including education packages, resources and the national database of hand hygiene compliance audit results.
-Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors, and hospitals are required to submit data three times per year according to the NHHI schedule.
-The number of 'moments' required to be audited is proportional to the size of the hospital
+As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI).
+Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors.
+Hospitals are required to submit data three times per year according to the NHHI schedule.
+The number of 'moments' required to be audited is proportional to the size of the hospital.

 In South Australia, hand hygiene compliance is a key performance indicator of patient safety and quality of health care delivery.
 SA Health has provided several resources to assist healthcare facilities to implement the NHHI program.
 Healthcare facilities can contribute hand hygiene data to national and local audits.

-Facilities not meeting the requirements for national data submission may choose to utilise the SA Health observational audit tool (PDF 133KB), to estimate overall hand hygiene compliance and is in keeping with the 5 Moments for hand hygiene.
+Facilities not meeting the requirements for national data submission may choose to utilise the SA Health observational audit tool (PDF 196KB), to estimate overall hand hygiene compliance and is in keeping with the 5 Moments for hand hygiene.

 NHHI audit tools are available via the National Hand Hygiene Initiative audit tool page, including:

 A SA Health hand hygiene competency tool (PDF 87KB) has been developed to assess staff competency in carrying out an effective hand hygiene rub or wash.